 The common lounge is cute and cozy, decorated in a red color along with the rest of the OK Hostel.
 So make yourself comfortable on one of the red sofas or plush seats, grab a book, or just enjoy the sounds of someone playing guitar.

 Evenings are never lonely here.
 Amazing dinners (unlimited sangria and beer…) and pub crawls are organized every night for a reasonable price.

 Furthermore, the hostel is equipped with the newest Mac computers.
-So if you are an Apple geek, you will love the place!
+So if you are an Apple geek (we aren’t, just FYI), you will love this Madrid hostel!

 And there you have it guys, our list of the best hostels in Madrid.
 We hope you enjoy the heck out of your visit to the capital of Spain.
 As always, happy travels and we’ll see you on the road!

 Like This Article About the Best Hostels in Madrid?
 Pin It!